 Highlights on study data exchange standards development activities are available below.

-2. CDISC SDS-XML Study Data Exchange Pilot evaluation.
+2. CDISC DS-XML Study Data Exchange Pilot evaluation.

 Following a Federal Register Notice, FDA held a public meeting on November 5, 2012, entitled ‘‘Regulatory New Drug Review: Solutions for Study Data Exchange Standards.’’
 The purpose of the public meeting was to solicit input from industry, technology vendors, and other members of the public regarding the advantages and disadvantages of current and emerging open, consensus-based standards for the exchange of regulated study data.
 FDA indicated, in the Notice and at the meeting, based on feedback received at the public meeting and other information sources, it would undertake further requirements analysis in support of expected evaluation projects.

 In 2014, FDA published a Federal Register Notice requesting participation in a pilot project to evaluate CDISC Dataset XML.
 FDA envisioned several pilot projects conducted to evaluate new transport formats.
-The purpose of this pilot project is to obtain additional experience with CDISC SDS XML format.
-A successful pilot may allow CDER and CBER to routinely receive study data that employ CDISC SDS XML format as the transport format once an alternatives analysis is completed.
-As part of this pilot, FDA would like to have sponsors participate in the preparation and submission of previously submitted study datasets using the SDS XML transport format.
+A successful pilot may allow CDER and CBER to routinely receive study data that employ CDISC Dataset XML format as the transport format once an alternatives analysis is completed.
+As part of this pilot, FDA requested sponsors to prepare and submit previously submitted study datasets using the Dataset XML transport format.
 Participation in this pilot was outside of the regulatory pathway and, as such, had no bearing on regulatory decisions.

 The testing period for the pilot project completed in November 2014 and the report can be found here: DS-XML Pilot Final Report

 3. FDA is exploring semantic web technologies for study information exchange.
 Further details to follow soon.